pytexas/2024/docs/schedule/tutorials.md

 ---
 title: Tutorials
 description: Tutorials will be held April 19, 2024.
-Mason Egger will be delivering a tutorial on more advanced Python features and Andy Knight will be delivering a tutorial on pytest.
-To attend purchase the Tutorials add-on option for your PyTexas Ticket
+Topics include intermediate Python and testing with pytest.
 ---
 # Tutorials